Johnny Messner (actor): Biography

 Messner was born on April 11, 1970, in Syracuse, New York.
+He is of German, Italian and Spanish descent.
 He lived in Europe for 13 years while his father served in the United States Air Force, mainly in Germany and England.
 During this time, he developed a love for sports while playing on teams at military bases.
 He has one brother and one sister.
-He briefly attended the San Diego State University to major in sports broadcasting but eventually decided to drop out.
+He briefly attended San Diego State University to major in sports broadcasting but eventually decided to drop out.
 Soon after that he went back to New York where he pursued an acting career.
 He has several tattoos; one depicts Italian actress Monica Bellucci, and another is of his father.

 As an actor Messner is probably best known for his work in the films Tears of the Sun, The Whole Ten Yards and Hostage, and in the TV series Guiding Light (working with friend Frank Grillo and a young Hayden Panettiere), Law & Order: Special Victims Unit and Cold Case.
 In August 2004, American action adventure film Anacondas: The Hunt for the Blood Orchid, starring Messner as an ex-military man Bill Johnson, premiered in theaters.
-It was the actor's first leading role in a mainstream movie, and gave him a chance to impress the audiences with a perfect musculature.
-The portrayal gained him status of a sex symbol.
+It was the actor's first leading role in a mainstream movie.
 Around that time Messner became notorious due to his controversial interviews for IGN and Lawrence Journal-World.
 He stated that "in Hollywood we've lost the real man", and that he's the only "alpha male" still working in the film industry, along with Bruce Willis.
-In those interviews Messner expressed harsh criticism for actors Orlando Bloom, Brad Pitt and Vin Diesel, among others.
+In those interviews Messner expressed harsh criticism for actors Orlando Bloom, Brad Pitt, Mickey Rourke, Russell Crowe and Vin Diesel, among others.
 In December 2004, the horror-themed website CampBlood named him the 2004's sexiest man in horror.